 Ben Orlove is the managing editor of GlacierHub.
 He is an anthropologist who teaches environmental policy at Columbia University.
 He has conducted fieldwork in the Peruvian Andes since the 1970s and also carried out research in the Italian Alps, the western United States, and Antarctica.
 His early work focused on agriculture, fisheries and rangelands.
 More recently, he has studied climate change and glacier retreat, with an emphasis on water, natural hazards and the loss of iconic landscapes.
 In addition to writing a number of research papers and books, he is also the author of a memoir and a book of nature writing.

-Souvik Chatterjee is a student in the Climate and Society master’s program at Columbia University.
+Souvik Chatterjee is a graduate of the Climate and Society master’s program at Columbia University.
 He is interested in preventing climate change and its many negative effects, including the rapid melting of Earth’s glaciers.
 Before GlacierHub, Souvik didn’t realize how important and widespread glaciers were or how many lives they touch.
-Now he enjoys reading the news and the opportunity to become a journalist as a writer for GlacierHub.
+Now he enjoys reading the news and appreciated the opportunity to become a journalist as a writer for GlacierHub.
 He also enjoys basketball and hanging out with his friends and family.

 Holly Davison graduated from Boston University in 2010 with a B.A. in Sociology and minors in Earth Sciences and French.
 After graduation, she worked in human resources at Next Jump Inc., a 200-person e-commerce company.
-She’s currently pursuing her master’s degree in Climate and Society at Columbia University.
+She is a graduate of the M.A. in Climate and Society at Columbia University.
 She’s interested in how natural disasters affect water quality, having been evacuated after a flood as a teenager.
 She enjoys glassblowing and cooking.

 Tsechu Dolma lives in Kathmandu, Nepal, and directs the Mountain Resiliency Project, a non-profit dedicated to building climate-resilient mountain communities.
 She researches the response of glacier communities to climate change in the Himalayas.
 A native of Tibet and Nepal, Tsechu is a Wild Gift Fellow, a Global Youth Laureate and a Brower Youth Award winner.
 She has a B.A. in Environmental Science and an M.P.A. in Economic Development from Columbia University.

-Alexandra Harden is a graduate student in Climate and Society at Columbia University.
+Alexandra Harden is a graduate of the Climate and Society M.A. program at Columbia University.
 She has a B.A. in Political Science and Writing and Rhetoric from Colgate University.
-Her previous work was in Boulder, Colorado with the Consortium for Capacity Building focusing on helping vulnerable communities mitigate and adapt to climate change.
+Her previous work was in Boulder, Colorado, with the Consortium for Capacity Building focusing on helping vulnerable communities mitigate and adapt to climate change.

-Sam Inglis is a glacial hazards specialist based in Asia.
-Born in Hong Kong, his passion for the mountains came from his travels in the Indian Himalayas, starting at age 12.
+Sam Inglis is a glacial hazards specialist based in Nepal.
+Born in Hong Kong, his passion for the mountains came from his travels in the Indian Himalayas with his father, starting at age 12.
 He has a master’s degree from the University of Exeter and is dedicated to communicating the complexities of climate science and glaciology.
 He is currently working for the International Centre for Integrated Mountain Development (ICIMOD) on glacial lake outburst floods (GLOFs).
 His research has centered on the Indo-Tibetan Sutlej River, the Patagonian Icefields of Chile and, more recently, Nepal.
 Follow him on Twitter: @the_ice_man_24 Instagram: @theiceman_explores

 Daniel Kandy comes from the only continent without glaciers.
 He graduated with a degree in anthropology from Washington University, studying pastoral nomadism, urban agriculture and GIS.
 He has worked on ecosystem service markets and energy policy, and now studies climate change science and policy at Columbia University.

 Yunziyi Lang graduated from the Florida Institute of Technology with a B.S. in Aviation Meteorology.
-She is a graduate student majoring in Climate and Society at Columbia University.
+She is a graduate of the Climate and Society program at Columbia University.
 She is interested in atmospheric dynamics and the societal effects of climate change.
 She is working on a project that studies the vulnerability of the U.S. Atlantic coast to hazards associated with extreme winter storms.

 Anna LoPresti holds a bachelor’s degree in Sustainable Development from Columbia University and is currently an M.Sc. candidate in Environmental Change and Management at the University of Oxford.
 She has conducted environmental fieldwork in the Atlantic Rainforest of Brazil and tropical savannas of Kenya, with a focus on conservation ecology and hydrology.

-Alexandra Plassaras is currently completing her Master’s in Data Science at Columbia University’s Quantitative Methods Department.
-She is Glacierhub’s past web administrator.
+Alexandra Plassaras completed her Master’s in Data Science in Columbia University’s Quantitative Methods Department.
+She is GlacierHub’s past web administrator.
 Her interests include spatial analysis, social network analysis, regression models, data visualization and data mining.
-Previously, Alexandra worked in the Startup world as an analyst, software engineer and Python and SQL tutor.
-In her free time she volunteers at a local animal shelter in Harlem, goes hiking, backpacking and loves learning new languages.
+Previously, Alexandra worked in the startup world as an analyst, software engineer and Python and SQL tutor.
+In her free time, she volunteers at a local animal shelter in Harlem, goes hiking, backpacking and loves learning new languages.

 Brad Swain received his master’s degree from the University of Miami’s Abess Center for Ecosystem Science and Policy in 2016.
 His research focuses on how scarcity changes the way humans evaluate risk and uncertainty.
 He is now a researcher at the Common Cents Lab at Duke University.
 Brad’s work at Common Cents uses behavioral economics to help low and middle income families make better financial decisions.

 Brittany Watts has roots in Atlanta, Georgia, but she has also worked in India, the Dominican Republic and various other cities across the United States.
 With a background in communications, her most meaningful mission to date was inspiring a love of learning in her students while teaching 7th Grade English/Language Arts in New Orleans, Louisiana.
-She is currently pursuing a master’s degree in Climate and Society at Columbia University.
+She holds a master’s degree in Climate and Society from Columbia University.

-Yuanrong Zhou earned her bachelor’s degree in Environmental Biology from the University of Toronto.
-She is currently a master’s student in Climate and Society at Columbia University.
+Yuanrong Zhou earned her bachelor’s degree in Environmental Biology from the University of Toronto and her master’s in Climate and Society from Columbia University.
 She is interested in nature and climate change, hoping to make contributions to environmental protection.

 Yixing Zhu majored in Geomatics at the University of Waterloo and Nanjing University.
-She is a graduate student in Climate and Society at Columbia University.
+She is a graduate of the Climate and Society program at Columbia University.
 Her interests include lakes, oceans and glaciers.
 With a background in geography and information systems, she would like to figure out the relationship between high altitude glaciers and climate change.